redsun/merge_libs/README.md

 Combines the libraries into a single one.

-How to use?
+###How to use?

-1 Make sure your all libraries and this script in the same dir.
+1. Make sure your all libraries and this script in the same dir.

-2 Run ./merge_libs.sh (chmod +x merge_libs.sh).
+2. Run ./merge_libs.sh (chmod +x merge_libs.sh).

-3 Waiting ......
+3. Waiting ......
 OK!